bkatiemills/blog/_posts/2015-09-27-engineeringCollaboration.markdown

 ...
 ```

 *et voila:* collaboration with cats is indeed awesome.
 Now, rather than writing giant piles of cut-and-pasted spaghetti HTML, the user can write modular, reusable HTML in nicely organized files *by writing nothing but HTML* - the somewhat hairy process of async loading a bunch of external files into unexecuted `<script>` tags is dealt with by Ultralight.
+Huge thanks to the mustache team; that project does most of the heavy lifting here, and Ultralight itself is mostly just a bit of wrapping and sugar on top.

 ### Conclusion